mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2020-12-29-spring-security-3-userDetailsManager-bcryptPasswordEncoder.md

     @Autowired
     private PasswordEncoder passwordEncoder;

     // ...

     @PostMapping("/user")
     public void addUser(@RequestBody UserRequest userRequest){
-        // place where I hash the password from the request
+        // Method where I hash the password from the request
         // NOTE: doing the hash operation in controller may not be the correct place
-        // doing the hash operation in any service object would be better userRequest.setPassword(passwordEncoder.encode(userRequest.getPassword()));
+        // Implementing the hash operation in any service would be better userRequest.setPassword(passwordEncoder.encode(userRequest.getPassword()));
         userDetailsManager.createUser(new SecureUser(userRequest));
     }